-- Designation of Manchester development order area and local planning - 3.
-This Order relates to the parish of Manchester. - 4.
-The Parish of Manchester is hereby designated as a development order area for purposes of the Act and the areas specified in the First Schedule are hereby designated as local planning areas for the purpose of this Order.
+Designation of Manchester development order area and local planning areas.
+First Schedule.
+4. The Parish of Manchester is hereby designated as a development order area for purposes of the Act and the areas specified in the First Schedule are hereby designated as local planning areas for the purpose of this Order.